 Cool the squash until it can be safely handled with your bare hands.
 Place one squash half cut-side down on a cutting board.
 Using a sharp knife, carefully cut very thin slits in the squash, starting at the narrow end; be careful not to cut all the way through.
 Repeat with the second half.

-Add the remaining water to the baking sheet and return the squash to the pan, cut-side down.
+Add another half a cup of water to the baking sheet and return the squash to the pan, cut-side down.

 Bake for another 20 to 25 minutes, until the squash is fork tender and golden brown on top.